remidosol/express-typescript-ci-cd-aws-ec2-gitlab/README.md

-# Express & TypeScript Demo Project for CI/CD Pipeline between GitLab and AWS EC2
+# Express & TypeScript Demo Project for GitLab CI/CD Pipeline

 This template project is created for implementation of CI/CD Pipeline between GitLab and AWS EC2.